|

 Timoleon Wilkins received his MFA in Film, Video, Animation and New Genres from the University of Wisconsin, Milwaukee in 2017.

-Since 1992, he has completed more than 11 short films in 16mm and continues to work on multiple projects.
+Since 1990, he has completed more than a dozen short films and continues to work on multiple projects.
+He is also an avid still photographer.

-From 2007-2015 he was the manager of the Billy Wilder Theater at UCLA Film & Television Archive.
+From 2007-2015 he was manager of the Billy Wilder Theater at UCLA Film & Television Archive.

-From 1997-2001 he worked for Bruce Conner and managed the film printing for the Walker Arts Center retrospective, 2000 BC: The Bruce Conner Story (2000), including the restoration of BREAKAWAY.
-He continues to consult for the Conner Family Trust on an occasional basis.
+From 1997-2001 he worked for Bruce Conner and managed film printing for the Walker Arts Center retrospective, 2000 BC: The Bruce Conner Story, including the restoration of Conner's film, BREAKAWAY.
+He continues to consult for the Conner Family Trust.

-In the 1990s he served as president of the Board of Canyon Cinema.
+In the 1990s he worked as intern and film inspector and served as president of the board of Canyon Cinema.